paralta/vmclarity/test_e2e.md

 # SSH to the VMClarity server

-* Get the IP address from the CloudFormation stack's Output Tab
+* Get the public IP address of VMClarity backend from the CloudFormation stack's Output Tab
   ```
   ssh -i <your ssh key pair> ubuntu@<ip address>
   ```